David Harbour

 BirthdayApr.
 10, 1975

 BiographyDavid Kenneth Harbour (born April 10, 1975) is an American actor.
-He has received nominations for two Primetime Emmy Awards, a Tony Award and a Golden Globe Award.
+His accolades include a Screen Actors Guild Award and a Critics' Choice Television Award, in addition to nominations for two Primetime Emmy Awards, a Tony Award, and a Golden Globe Award.

 He began his career acting in Shakespearean theatre productions.
-After his professional debut on Broadway in the 1999 revival of The Rainmaker, he was nominated for a Tony Award for his performance in a production of Who's Afraid of Virginia Woolf?.
+After his professional debut on Broadway in the 1999 revival of The Rainmaker, he was nominated for the Tony Award for Best Featured Actor in a Play for his performance in a production of Who's Afraid of Virginia Woolf?.
 He made his television debut on Law & Order in 1999 and had supporting roles in films such as Brokeback Mountain (2005), Revolutionary Road (2008) and Black Mass (2015).

 Biography from the Wikipedia article David Harbour.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.